brendanwallison/Portfolio/README.md

 # Portfolio

-Professional website of Brendan Allison: Computational Ecologist
+Professional website of Brendan Allison.
+Focused on career as a Computational Ecologist